Home

 Benefit-oriented descriptions

-Answer common questions
+Answer frequently asked questions

-10. Streamline checkout process
+10. Streamline the checkout process

 Implement a one-page checkout

-Prioritize guest ordering
+Prioritise guest ordering

 Offer multiple payment methods

 PayPal, credit card, invoice, instant transfer: the more options, the fewer cancellations.
-People have different preferences and options for their payment.
+People have different preferences and options for payment.
 Mobile payments such as Apple Pay or Google Pay reduce the mobile cancellation rate in particular.

-Personalization and segmentation
+Personalisation and segmentation

 11. Target group-specific landing pages

-Optimize for various traffic sources
+Optimise for different traffic sources

 Create specific landing pages for each channel: Google visitors want facts and prices quickly, Facebook users need more explanation and emotional appeal.